glynawe/Vanilla/vanilla.md

     Parameters = ["var"] VariableList.
     ReturnType = ":" Type

-The argument names in function definitions are placeholders for describing each argument.
+In a function type definition the parameter names are placeholders.
 They are not examined when determining type equivalence.
-However, arguments names are significant in function declarations.
+However, parameter names are significant in function declarations.

 A function with a return type is an *expression function*.
 A function without a return type is a *procedure function*.
 An expression function may only be used in an expression.
 A procedure function may only be used as a statement.

-Assigning to a `var` argument assigns to the argument supplied by the function call, i.e. `var` arguments are passed by reference.
-Parameters without `var` are *value arguments*.
-Value arguments are immutable. *The compiler may pass record and array value arguments by reference.*
+Parameters with a `var` are *reference parameters*.
+Assigning to a `var` parameter assigns to the designator passed by the function call.
+Parameters without `var` are *value parameters*.
+Value parameters are immutable.

-An array of any length may be passed to an *open array* argument if their element types are the same.
+An *open array* parameter may be passed an array of any length if their element types are the same.

 A function definition can be used in a module to define it early.
 This allows sets of mutually recursive functions to be defined.
 (This is like providing a *function prototype* in C.)

 A `loop` function must be tail-call optimizable.
 I.e. if the function calls itself recursively then that call must be optimizable into a loop.
 The compiler will reject the program if it cannot perform the optimisation.

-*A value argument does not come with a guarantee that the argument will retain the same value all through the execution of its function.
-"Aliasing" is possible.
-If a global variable is given as an argument then assigning to that variable from within the function also changes the argument's value.*

 # Statements